THC-JD: what is this new molecule?

 The question of effects is always at the heart of these neo-cannabinoids.
 THC-jd is billed as the "most potent cannabinoid ever", but is it really?

-Before it, THCP was similarly advertised as "33 times more potent than THC".
-However, this claimed "potency" is not measured in terms of effect, but in terms of endoreceptor stimulation.
-Which makes quite a difference.
+It's worth remembering that before it, THCP was similarly advertised as "33 times more potent than THC."
+However, this claimed "potency" isn't measured in terms of effect, but rather in terms of stimulation of endorphins.
+This makes a rather significant difference.

 As far as THC-jd is concerned, virtually no data or studies have been published on either its potency or binding affinity.
 And although its molecular structure would suggest that this molecule can generate greater binding than THCP, in the absence of formal proof, this "potency" that many speak of seems more assumed than real.